 It’s becoming a movement.
 Corporate America is signing on to back a proposed new law called the Pet and Women Safety Act that will protect animals in situation of domestic abuse.

 Each year, nearly one million animals are abused or killed in connection with domestic violence.
+A criminal justice lawyer from Toland Law mentions that the abuse to humans and dogs are increase in number and it is only time that we take hasty action against domestic abuse.
 Companies such as Nestle Purina are building dog parks in safe haven shelters and now Bayer Animal Health is making strides to help lower this statistic by raising awareness through a campaign called PAWS: Share the Story.
 This campaign supports domestic violence survivors through the donation of $60,000 to three domestic violence shelters across the country that support pets involved in domestic abuse.

 Almost half of abused women say they are unable to escape abusive living situations, because they worry about what will happen to their pets should they leave1.
 Abusers use pets as pawns, and survivors tend to remain in abusive relationships out of concern for the welfare and safety of their pets.
 There are too few domestic violence shelters nationwide that are equipped to house and care for pets.
 This results in survivors having to choose between a life without their pet, or a dangerous living situation for both the survivor and their beloved pet.